TerikaJ/Soc-Honeynet/README.md

 ## NIST 800-53 Cybersecurity Framework
 ![info-3-1](https://github.com/TerikaJ/Soc-Honeynet/assets/136477450/2897197e-3eda-44ea-baff-c8466ee3df3b)

-The NIST 800-53 framework is essential for ensuring comprehensive cybersecurity and risk management within an organization.
-It provides a catalog of security and privacy controls designed to protect information systems and organizations from diverse threats.
-By adhering to these guidelines, organizations can implement robust security measures that safeguard sensitive data, enhance operational resilience, and comply with regulatory requirements.
-The framework’s structured approach helps in identifying and mitigating risks, thus fostering a secure and trustworthy environment for digital operations.
+The NIST 800-53 framework is important for keeping organizations' information systems secure.
+It offers a set of guidelines to protect against various threats, helping organizations safeguard sensitive data and comply with regulations.
+By following these guidelines, organizations can identify and reduce risks, making their digital operations more secure and reliable.

 ## MS Defender for Cloud After NIST SP 800 53 R5 Regulatory Compliance Application
 ![defender-for-cloud-pillars](https://github.com/TerikaJ/Soc-Honeynet/assets/136477450/f099ee79-833f-4437-913f-2ad20d41383d)

-Microsoft Defender for Cloud is a critical tool for enhancing the security posture of cloud environments.
-It provides unified security management and advanced threat protection across hybrid cloud workloads, helping organizations to detect, prevent, and respond to security threats.
-By continuously assessing the security state of resources, Microsoft Defender for Cloud offers actionable recommendations and automates security best practices.
-This proactive approach not only safeguards sensitive data but also ensures compliance with industry standards, thereby enhancing overall operational resilience and trust in cloud infrastructure.
+Microsoft Defender for Cloud is essential for keeping cloud environments secure.
+It helps manage security across different cloud services and protects against threats.
+By regularly checking the security of resources, it provides easy-to-follow recommendations and automates security practices.
+This tool ensures that sensitive data is protected and that the organization meets industry security standards, making cloud operations more reliable and secure.

 <img width="1494" alt="NIST" src="https://github.com/TerikaJ/Soc-Honeynet/assets/136477450/a4d2969e-130e-4b4e-9e86-92b566c24dc6">